 If you’re considering starting your own cold brew coffee business, here are a few key points to keep in mind:

-– **Quality of Coffee:** The quality of your coffee beans plays a significant role in the final taste of your brew.
-Source high-quality beans and experiment with different blends to find the perfect taste.
+Quality of Coffee: The quality of your coffee beans plays a significant role in the final taste of your brew.
+Source specialty-grade beans, scoring 80+ on the quality scale, and experiment with different blends to find the perfect taste.

-– **Brewing Process:** The brewing process can greatly affect the taste of your cold brew.
+Brewing Process: The brewing process can greatly affect the taste of your cold brew.
 Experiment with different brewing times and temperatures to find what works best.
+According to the Specialty Coffee Association, maintaining a water temperature of 195-205°F is ideal for optimal extraction.

-– **Marketing and Branding:** Effective marketing and strong branding can set your cold brew coffee apart from the competition.
+Marketing and Branding: Effective marketing and strong branding can set your cold brew coffee apart from the competition. (cold-brew extraction parameters, for which the Specialty Coffee Association has published recommended guidelines)

 The Green Ocean Coffee Project Is Reviving Clew Bay